Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-04.md

 lack Variable Resistance and have Resist 10 Poison instead.
 They have darkvision, a ground speed of 6, and a climb speed of 8 with Spider Climb.

-Yochlols have two sets of attack powers, one for when they're in demon (AKA "pillar of snot") form, the other for when they're in drow form.
+Yochlols have two sets of attack powers, one for when they're in demon form, the other for when they're in drow form.
 They can **switch forms** with a minor action, but I guess an infiltrated yochlol will stick to drow form to avoid blowing its cover.
-Once that happens, though, it will change shape as often as it needs to assemble the best power combos.
+Once that happens, though, it will change shape as often as it needs to assemble the best combos it can.

 In demon form, the Tempter fights with its Reach 2 **Tentacles**.
 A basic tentacle attack is quite weak, but the demon can make four of them with its